phan/phan/internal/CLI-HELP.md

   cannot be cast to a type in the property's declared union type.
   (Enables the config option `strict_property_checking`)

+ --strict-object-checking
+  Warn if any type of the object expression for a property access does not contain that property.
+  (Enables the config option `strict_object_checking`)

  --strict-return-checking
   Warn if any type in a returned value's union type cannot be cast to the declared return type.